About NPPatch

 Over the years, the community contributed major features like matching gifts, grant management, and campaign-member functionality.
 Volunteers wrote significant portions of the documentation.
 A Community Advisory Board helped guide priorities.
 The Power of Us Hub connected thousands of nonprofit professionals who helped each other solve problems every day.
 In 2016, the product was renamed the Nonprofit Success Pack to reflect how far it had grown beyond a “starter” kit — it had become the foundation tens of thousands of organizations relied on.

 NPSP was always described as open source, and in an important sense it was: the code was publicly available under a BSD-3 license, hosted on GitHub, and open to contributions.
 But there was a tension at the heart of it.
 Salesforce controlled the distribution mechanism.
-The packages were managed packages, which meant Salesforce decided when and how updates shipped.
-Organizations couldn’t modify the packaged code in their own environments.
+The packages were managed packages, which meant Salesforce decided what got merged and when updates shipped.
+The community could submit pull requests, but the release process was Salesforce’s to control.
 The openness was real in spirit but limited in practice.

 When Salesforce announced the end of active innovation on NPSP in favor of Nonprofit Cloud, that tension came to a head.
 Thousands of organizations — many of them small nonprofits with limited budgets — were left weighing their options.
 Some moved to Nonprofit Cloud.
 But others felt pushed toward a product they weren’t sure was right for them, not because they thought it was better, but because they thought it was their only path forward.